sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 Fill in the required fields as below:

-- *Name*: Name of the new Analytics App.
+- **Name:** Name of the new Analytics App.
-- *Category*: Category of the new Analytics App.
+- **Category:** Category of the new Analytics App.
-- *Description*: Description of the new Analytics App.
+- **Description:** Description of the new Analytics App.
-- *Execution Type:*: Select execution type i.e., notebook or workflow.
+- **Execution Type:** Select execution type i.e., notebook or workflow.
-- *Project List*: Select a project from the list where you want to create the app.
+- **Project List:** Select a project from the list where you want to create the app.
-- *Notebook or Workflow List*: List will contain either Notebook list or Workflows list coming under selected project depending upon execution type.
+- **Notebook or Workflow List:** List will contain either Notebook list or Workflows list coming under selected project depending upon execution type.

   .. figure:: ../../_assets/web-app/Create2.png
       :alt: web-app
-      :width: 90%
+      :width: 70%

 Save or Publish the Analytics App before adding stages.